Generalized Simplicial Attention Neural Networks: Background on Topological Signal Processing

 From (\ref{sc_filter_sep}), considering an order 2 SC $\mathcal{X}_2$, the simplicial complex filtering operation is given by $\mathbf{y}_\mathcal{X} = \mathbf{H}_{\mathcal{X}}\mathbf{x}_\mathcal{X},$ where $\mathbf{x}_\mathcal{X}=\big[\mathbf{x}_0 \| \mathbf{x}_1 \| \mathbf{x}_2\big]$ is the input signal and $\mathbf{y}_\mathcal{X} = \big[\mathbf{y}_0\|\mathbf{y}_1\|\mathbf{y}_2\big]$ is the output signal, with resulting input/output (I/O) relations that read as (obtained by simple direct computation) \cite{yang2021finite,giusti2022simplicial}:

 The I/O relations in (\ref{sep_k_orders}) correspond to applying certain specific filters on each order of the input simplicial signal.
 In particular, from (\ref{sep_k_orders}), the filtered signal of the $k-$th order is the sum of a simplicial filter that processes the input signal of the same order $k$, a simplicial filter that processes the gradient of the $k+1$ simplicial signal (if available), and a simplicial filter that processes the curl of the $k-1$ simplicial signal (if available).
 Moreover, certain filter weights are shared: the coefficients of the filters in charge of processing same order simplicial signals and corresponding to the same Laplacian type (upper or lower) are all shared (e.g., $w_{2p}^{(d)}$ and $w_{2p}^{(u)}$ are the same per each order), and so are the coefficients of the filters in charge of processing other orders simplicial signals and corresponding to the same Laplacian type (the $w_{2p+1}^{(d)}$ and $w_{2p+1}^{(u)}$ are the same per each order).
-Notably, this represents a principled way of deriving a \textit{weight-sharing mechanism} for the processing of simplicial-structured data, which is a well recognized practice in the design of deep learning models that gives clear computational advantages and, in this case, also spectral interpretation \cite{calmon2023dirac}.
+Notably, this represents a principled way of deriving a \textit{weight-sharing scheme} for processing simplicial-structured data, which is a well-recognized practice in the design of deep learning models giving clear computational advantages.

-In the sequel, for clarity of exposition but without loss of generality, we will focus on order 2 simplicial complexes $\mathcal{X}_2$, even if our methodology can be applied to simplicial complexes of arbitrary order.
+\textbf{Remark.} Please notice that a standard simplicial filter bank (e.g., the one in \cite{yang2023convolutional}) processes different simplicial signals (and their boundary projections) with different filters weights.
+This differs from our simplicial complex filters in \eqref{sc_filter_sep} from both a theoretical and practical point of view.
+Interestingly, in Section \ref{sec:experiments}, we will often experimentally show that simplicial complex filters are better for learning purposes than simplicial filter banks despite having fewer filter weights.
+Finally, this novel design comes with a nice spectral interpretation, which we derive in Appendix \ref{ap:spectral_analysis}.
+This analysis is the starting point for the development of the proposed attentional neural architectures illustrated in the next sections.
+In the sequel, w.l.o.g., we will focus on order 2 simplicial complexes $\mathcal{X}_2$, even if our methodology can be applied to arbitrary simplicial complexes.

-\section{Generalized Simplicial Attention \\ Neural Networks}
+\section{Generalized Simplicial Attention\\ Neural Networks}

 In this section, we proceed by first introducing a generalized simplicial complex convolutional network (GSCCN) design, and then we equip it with self-attentional mechanisms to devise the proposed GSAN architecture.
 Finally, we will discuss its computational complexity, its theoretical properties, and the relations with other simplicial neural architectures.